CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive niche — diffusion-based molecular docking is a very specific computational chemistry task.
-The explicit exclusion of affinity prediction further sharpens the boundary.
+Highly distinctive niche — diffusion-based molecular docking is a very specific domain.
+The explicit exclusion of affinity prediction further sharpens its boundary.
 Unlikely to conflict with other skills.

 3 / 3